The Financial Analyst must follow the changes in the markets

 - The focus is on risk management, tailored structuring, and optimizing financing costs.

-- The challenges of bank and bond debt.
-Public offers (tender offers, exchange offers, etc.) and IPOs.
+- Public offers (tender offers, exchange offers, etc.) and IPOs.

-TOOLS AND PROFESSIONAL METHODS
+PROFESSIONAL TOOLS & METHODS

 MANAGEMENT OF ORGANIZATIONS & TEAMS